Exploitability

 High

-HHA professionalized exploit is available with a very high level of reliability, the possibility to change options, and solid error handling.
+A / PHHA professionalized exploit is available with a very high level of reliability, the possibility to change options, and solid error handling.
 Such an exploit is easy-to-use by attackers not familiar with the technical details of the underlying vulnerability.Metasploit module, NMAP NSE skript

 Functional

-FFA solid exploit is available which provides mostly reliable exploit capabilities that work in most scenarios.enhanced skript, basic exploit implementation
+A / PFFA solid exploit is available which provides mostly reliable exploit capabilities that work in most scenarios.enhanced skript, basic exploit implementation

 Proof-of-Concept

-PPOCA simple exploit is available which illustrates the basic functionality of exploitation, without a certain level of reliability, no customization possibilities, and no error handling.static URL, Curl statement, simple shell skript
+PPPOCA simple exploit is available which illustrates the basic functionality of exploitation, without a certain level of reliability, no customization possibilities, and no error handling.static URL, Curl statement, simple shell skript

 Unproven

-UUNo exploit is available, or an exploit is entirely theoretical.exploit is private, no public exploit available
+UUUNo exploit is available, or an exploit is entirely theoretical.exploit is private, no public exploit available

 Not Defined

-XNDThe exploitability level is not defined.
+-XNDThe exploitability level is not defined.
 This is the case when no information about an exploit is available.no information about exploits available

 The exploitability level is one of tha major factor that impacts the calculation of exploit prices.
+We may recommend our unique CTI activity scores for a better and more accurate predictive identification of emerging and executed exploit activities.